1. Skip to content

 'Scholzomat': The robotic technocrat

-From 2002 to 2004, Scholz served as SPD secretary general alongside Chancellor Gerhard Schröder.
-It was during this time that the Hamburg weekly newspaper Die Zeit coined a phrase that stuck: "Scholzomat" — combining "Scholz" and "Automat" to reflect Scholz's dispassionate manner and technocratic language, like a machine whose job it is to unflinchingly sell government policy, showing no emotion.
+Another formative period was when he served as SPD secretary general alongside Chancellor Gerhard Schröder from 2002 to 2004.
+During this time the Hamburg weekly newspaper Die Zeit coined a phrase that stuck: "Scholzomat" — combining "Scholz" and "Automat" to reflect Scholz's dispassionate manner and technocratic language, like a machine whose job it is to unflinchingly sell government policy, showing no emotion.

-In the years since, Scholz has been unable to shake off the image of the boring and fun-free bureaucrat.
-He sees himself as a fact-oriented pragmatist who, rather than putting on a show, only says as much as is absolutely necessary, while working quietly and efficiently.
+Scholz has never been unable to shake off that image of the boring and fun-free bureaucrat.
+He saw himself as a fact-oriented pragmatist who gets on with things quietly and efficiently.

-That strategy worked well for him during his time as finance minister, when he quickly provided billions in aid to companies affected by the shutdowns during the COVID-19 pandemic.
+That strategy worked well for him during his time as finance minister, when he quickly provided billions in aid to companies affected by the shutdowns during the COVID-19 pandemic and communicated pithily.

 Saskia Esken, Olaf Scholz and Lars Klingbeil linking arms and smiling into the cameras